3lvis/Sync/README.md

 try self.fetchedResultsController.performFetch()
 ```

-For a full example on how to do achieve this magic syncing check the [SyncPerformance project](https://github.com/SyncDB/Performance).
+For a full example on how to do achieve this magic syncing check the [Performance project](https://github.com/SyncDB/Performance).

 #### Which date formats are supported by Sync?